johntygomes/Ultimate-Piano/README.md

 In My Early Piano Learning Days I always Wanted To skip To the Point Where I could Create My Own Music.
 However Creating An Original Piece Of Music Is No Child's Play.

-So I Create Ultimate-Piano-A Simple Dynamic Python Module For Beginner Piano Learners.
+So I Created Ultimate-Piano-A Simple Dynamic Python Module For Beginner Piano Learners.

 ### Features Include
 1. Play In Any Of The Inbuilt Scales And If You're Feeling Too Motivated Create Your Own New Scale.